easytarget-org/lw-21-preview/README.md

 These changes live in the *v4.1* branch of my [Fork](https://github.com/easytarget-org/LaserWeb4)
 - Note that the branch name changed recently

+If you have questions or want to discuss this please [head over to the MakerForums](https://forum.makerforums.info/c/laserweb-cncweb/suggestions-feedback/80)

-This update/refresh contains many trivial/layout changes and a few minor functional changes designed to improve the user experience.
+This update/refresh contains many trivial/layout changes and a few minor functional changes designed to improve the user experience and support modern browser standards.
-These changes are mostly UI related, there are *no major or breaking changes to the path generation and gcode rendering parts of the software*.
+These changes are mostly UI related, there are *no major or breaking changes to the path generation and gcode rendering parts of the software*, the build environment has also been updated

 ## LaserWeb4 is a self-contained Webapp
 Which means: